 Alternate Growing Method: Raising Three Sisters in Containers

-If your growing space is limited, you can create a mini three sisters garden in an outdoor container, such as a bucket or barrel.
-Although students may not be able to see the crops grow to maturity, they should be able to observe the pole beans twine around the corn and the large squash leaves form a mat.
+If your growing space is limited, you can create a mini Three Sisters garden in an outdoor container, such as a bucket or barrel.
+Although students may not be able to see the crops grow to maturity (most corn varieties need multiple plants present for successful pollination), they should be able to observe the pole beans twine around the corn and the large squash leaves form a mat.
 To simulate this planting system, use a large container with drainage holes in the bottom and fill it with potting mix and compost.
-Follow the above instructions, but plant only 3 corn seeds (and thin to1), 2 bean seeds, and 1 mini pumpkin seed.
+Follow the above instructions, but plant only 3 corn seeds (and thin to 1), 2 bean seeds, and 1 mini pumpkin seed.
 Place the container where it will receive at least six hours of sunlight (or 12 hours of grow lights) each day.

-Nutrition – Native people who grew and honored the three sisters were well aware that they were nutritionally rich and complementary.
-Have students research the nutritional value of each of the three sisters and the benefits of eating them in combination.
+Nutrition – The Indigenous communities that first grew and honored the Three Sisters were well aware that they were nutritionally rich and complementary.
+Have students research the nutritional value of each of the Three Sisters and the benefits of eating them in combination.
 They should discover that corn supplies carbohydrates and a variety of important amino acids.
 Beans have protein, including two essential amino acids that corn lacks.
 Squash contributes vitamin A. Squash seeds also contain quality fats that corn and beans lack.
-Encourage students to learn about some of the many ways — from grinding corn to making breads — in which different native cultures prepare and eat the three sisters.
+Encourage students to learn about some of the many ways — from grinding corn to making breads — in which different native cultures prepare and eat the Three Sisters.
 Cook some traditional meals using recipes found online.

-Science – Some Native cultures fertilized soil by burying a dead fish (or fish carcass) under each three sisters mound, just beneath the seeds.
-As the fish decomposed, it was said to provide nutrients to the growing plants.
-Ask students, How might you test the effectiveness of this gardening lore?
+Science – Some Indigenous cultures fertilize soil by burying a dead fish (or fish carcass) under each Three Sisters mound, just beneath the seeds.
+As the fish decomposes, it provides nutrients to the growing plants.
+Ask students, How might you test the effectiveness of this technique?
 They will likely want to compare mounds planted with and without a dead fish.
 Although you may want to allow them to pursue such an investigation, consider encouraging them to use dried fish bones (from a fish store) or liquid fish emulsion fertilizer, which are less likely to attract unwanted critters.

-Literature – Explore the role and importance of the three sisters in Native cultures through stories, celebrations, and art.
-Native stories often use nature to teach about relationships between people and between people and the natural world.
-After hearing or reading authentic Native stories, students might want to create their own tales or plays based on their growing experiences.
-Planting rituals and harvest celebrations, which youngsters enjoy, reveal even more about the connections people had to the three sisters.
-Your class might also search for artistic representations of any or all of the crops in the art, music, clothing, or housing decorations of Native cultures under study.
+Literature – Explore the role and importance of the Three Sisters in Cherokee, Haudenosaunee, and additional cultures through stories, celebrations, and art.
+These cultures’ stories often use nature to teach about relationships between people, and relationships between people and the natural world.
+After hearing or reading authentic stories from a culture that planted the Three Sisters, students might want to create their own tales or plays based on their growing experiences.
+Planting rituals and harvest celebrations, which youngsters enjoy, reveal even more about the connections people have to the Three Sisters.
+Your class might also search for artistic representations of any or all of the crops in the art, music, clothing, or housing decorations of the culture you are connecting with.

 Social Studies – 7,000 to 10,000 years ago, what we call corn (and much of the world calls maize) was merely a wild grass.
-Over time, Native people systematically collected seeds from the plants best suited for eating, and corn became, well, more corn-like!
-Today we have colorful flint corn (often called Indian corn), which is mainly used for feed; sweet corn; dent corn; flour corn; and popcorn.
+Over time, Indigenous people systematically collected seeds from the plants best suited for eating, and corn became much more like the crop we are familiar with now!
+Today we have colorful flint corn; sweet corn; dent corn; flour corn; and popcorn.
 (Popcorn is a flint corn with small hard kernels.
 When they are heated, natural moisture inside turns to steam.
 The trapped steam builds up pressure and the kernel explodes to reveal the fluffy air-filled endosperm.)
-Nearly 20 percent of the world's food calories come from corn, but it also enriches our lives in a host of other ways.
+Nearly 20 percent of the world's food calories come from corn, but it’s also present in our lives in a host of other ways.
 Consider challenging your students to scour their kitchens and conduct research to uncover some of the products we reap from corn.
 Cornflakes may be obvious, but consider some of these other corn-based items: corn oil, corn syrup, fuel, fertilizer, plastics, cosmetics, and alcohol.